Metalama//Conceptual documentation/Configuring and troubleshooting/Capturing process dumps

 • RoslynCodeAnalysisService: the design-time Roslyn process running under Visual Studio (this is where the aspect code runs).

-In the following example, Metalama is configured to capture a process dump for the compiler process.
+In the example below, Metalama is set up to capture a process dump for the compiler process.

 {